-- Peter Bennett (French Baroque Music, Historical Performance Practice)
+French Baroque Music, Historical Performance Practice

-- Francesca Brittan (19th-Century Music and Aesthetics, Historical Performance Practice)
+19th-Century Music and Aesthetics, Historical Performance Practice

-- David J. Rothenberg (Medieval and Renaissance Music)
+David J. Rothenberg

 Areas of Specialty

 We provide in-depth coverage of fields from the Middle Ages to the present, including particular specialties in Medieval and Renaissance Music, Music and Gender, French Music 1550-1900, and American Popular Music, all within a broad interdisciplinary context.
 Courses in medieval, Renaissance, and 17th- to 19th-century music are coordinated with the CWRU program in Historical Performance Practice, giving students the opportunity to enhance their academic studies with the experience of a vibrant, living historical repertoire.
-The CWRU Center for Popular Music Studies provides opportunities for attending and participating in conferences, lectures, and hands-on archival research in conjunction with the Rock and Roll Hall of Fame Museum.
+The Center for Popular Music Studies provides opportunities for attending and participating in conferences, lectures, and hands-on archival research in conjunction with the Rock and Roll Hall of Fame Museum.

 Our weekly Friday afternoon colloquia showcase current research by distinguished visiting scholars as well as our own faculty and graduate students.
 Receptions following each talk offer the opportunity to socialize and promote a deep-seated sense of community, camaraderie, and mutual support.

-Ensembles and Applied Study
+Ensembles and Performance Opportunities

-Musicology students, who pursue academic classes with the musicology faculty listed above, may participate in our numerous music ensembles.
+Musicology students pursuing academic coursework may participate in our numerous music ensembles.
 Students also have the option of taking applied lessons with the faculty at the Cleveland Institute of Music through the Joint Music Program.